Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

     We know that certain installation procedures (e.g., simply downloading a binary) may cause certain problems on LUMI.
-Also, there are some software installations on LUMI for which neither LUST nor the LUMI-BE help desk is responsible, so we need to direct to to their support instances when problems occur that are likely related to that software.
+Also, there are some software installations on LUMI for which neither LUST nor the local help desk is responsible, so we need to direct to to their support instances when problems occur that are likely related to that software.

 -   Describe your environment (though experience learns that some errors are caused by users